Sudhanshu1st/Suicide-Detection-Chatbot-Project/README.md

 ## Overview

-This project demonstrates the creation of a suicide detection chatbot using natural language processing techniques and a machine learning model.
+The rise of social media and online communities creates safe and anonymous spaces for individuals to share their thoughts about their mental health and express their feelings and sufferings in online communities.
+To prevent suicide, it is necessary to detect suicide-related posts and user's suicide ideation in cyberspace by natural language processing methods.
+So for Microsoft Learn Student Ambassador Community Projects we built suicide detection chatbot using natural language processing techniques and a machine learning model.
 The chatbot is designed to provide emotional support and identify potential signs of distress in text conversations.

 ## Table of Contents